lsw4cq/SQL-Project/starting_with_questions.md

 |10|	Canada	|1.00|

-## Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**
+## Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?

+> For the purpose of this question I am assuming that each row item that has a category is a ordered product.
 ### SQL Queries:

 #### Checking the category name against city name and getting which city mentions that category the most